RaphHaddad/blog/content/post/monorepositories-in-azure-devops.md

 For example: suppose a monorepository has two folders _front-end_ and _back-end_ and I have two builds _CI front-end_ and _CI back-end_.
-If I commited code to the _front-end_ code-base then only the build _CI front-end_ should be triggered and not _CI back-end_.
+If I committed code to the _front-end_ code-base then only the build _CI front-end_ should be triggered and not _CI back-end_.
 This is achieved in Azure DevOps by having two different `azure-build.yml` files one for each build with an explicit inclusion path.